cudoventures/cudos-builders/tools-bash/constructor/docs/step_3.md

-# Phase 4 Step 2 instructions
+# Phase 4 Step 3 instructions

 If you executed Step 1 instructions your machines should already have all the needed tools.
 You should go to the directory where the CudosBuilders were downloaded.
 ## Prerequisites
 Check all the needed prerequisites [here](./prerequisites.md).
+Successful execution of [Step 1](./step_1.md) is also required.
 ## Get the genesis

 Once the Cudos team has setup their nodes and you've got the green light to continue with this step you need to make sure you have the correct genesis file.
 It should be located in the cudos-builders config folder.

 ```
 cd $CUDOS_DIR/CudosBuilders